andycranston/rpn/README.md

 and you get your answer.

-Here are the operatorss the `RPN` program uses:
+Here are the operators the `RPN` program uses:

 ```
 + for addition